 Implementations can optionally support color palettes defined in the §5.7.12 CPAL table.
 The CPAL table allows the font designer to define one or more palettes, each containing a number of colors.
 All palettes defined in the font have the same number of colors, which are referenced by base-zero index.
 Within an SVG document in the SVG table, colors in a CPAL palette are referenced as implementation-defined CSS variables (custom properties), using the var() function.

 Support for the CPAL table and palettes in implementations is strongly recommended.
 Implementations that support palettes must support the CSS var() function for purposes of referencing palette entries as custom properties.
-Fonts should only use custom properites and the var() function to reference CPAL palette entries.
+Fonts should only use custom properties and the var() function to reference CPAL palette entries.
 Fonts should not define any variables within an SVG document.
 The var() function should only be used in attributes or properties that accept a color value, and should only occur as the first item in the value.

 NOTE Even if an implementation does not support CPAL palettes, it is strongly recommended that the var() function be supported, and that the implementation is able to apply a fallback value specified as a second var() argument if the first argument (the color variable) is not supported.
 This will allow fonts intended for wide distribution to include use of the CPAL table but to be able to specify fallback colors in case CPAL palettes are not supported in some applications.